rcos/rcos-handbook/docs/mentoring/README.md

 - Review project proposals at the start of the semester.
 - Look after a Small Group of projects and their members as your mentees (usually ~2 mentors per Small Group).
-  - Grade Status Updates for their mentees
+  - Grade Status Updates for your mentees
-  - Grade Mid-Year Reviews for their mentees
+  - Grade Mid-Year Reviews for your mentees
+- Meet once a week with said Small Groups to ensure your mentees are on their schedule OR have documented reasons to be off their schedule.
 - Host at least one [workshop session](/events/hosting) for the RCOS community
 - Help point students to what they need to do/where they need to go within RCOS.
-- Ensure your mentees are on their schedule OR have documented reasons to be off their schedule.
 - Set up whatever organization/goal structure you feel is best for helping students be successful with their open source contributions; this is what gives a Small Group personality.
 - In general, help maintain the freedom and culture of RCOS and encourage open source contribution.